Share

 HMRC – Pensions Tax Manual: PTM102200 Essential principles of the overseas transfer charge

-Can an individual transfer from a QROPS to a UK registered pension scheme?
+Can an individual transfer from a QROPS, or an unregistered overseas pension scheme, to a UK registered pension scheme?

 Overseas transfers into registered pension schemes aren't recognised transfers.
-However, they aren't unauthorised payments either as unauthorised payments can only come from UK registered pension schemes.
+But they aren't unauthorised payments either.
+This is because unauthorised payments can only come from UK registered pension schemes.
 The transfer doesn't count as a contribution and therefore doesn't get tax relief and doesn't count against the annual allowance.
-It's also not a benefit crystallisation event, and doesn't trigger a test against the lifetime allowance at time of transfer.
-However, it will count against the lifetime allowance when a benefit crystallisation event does occur.

-If the transfer is from a QROPS or former QROPS, the individual's lifetime allowance can be enhanced by the same percentage as the transfer value bears to the standard lifetime allowance at time of transfer.
+Before 6 April 2024, if the transfer was from a QROPS or former QROPS, the individual's lifetime allowance could have be enhanced by the same percentage as the transfer value bears to the standard lifetime allowance at time of transfer.

-An individual has up to five years from 31 January following the tax year in which the transfer is made to claim this enhancement by registering it with HMRC.
-In our example, John has until 31 January 2030 to register his claim to an enhancement to his lifetime allowance.
+An individual has up to five years from 31 January following the tax year in which the transfer is made, or 5 April 2025 if earlier, to claim this enhancement by registering it with HMRC.
+In our example, John has until 31 January 2025 to register his claim to an enhancement to his lifetime allowance.
 It's important to note that this enhancement is only available if the transfer is from a recognised overseas pension scheme - if it is not a recognised scheme, the enhancement can't be claimed.

 Disclaimer